IlyessAgg/PII/README.md

-# PII
-## Objective
+# SQL to NoSQL migration
-Read XMI file and use the informations to transfer data from SQL to MongoDB.
+> Transfer your data from SQL to MongoDB.

 ## Progress
 In-development.